MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ### Preview a Cordova application
 A Cordova application's web resources can be previewed using a browser.
 Previewing an application allows for fast and rapid develop without needing to use native platform specific emulators and simulators.

-To preview a Cordova application, execute the following command form the Cordova application root folder:
+To preview a Cordova application, execute the following command from the Cordova application root folder:

 ```bash
 mfpdev app preview
 ```

 You will be prompted to select which platform to preview and which type of preview to use.
 There are two options of preview: MBS and Browser.

 * MBS - Mobile Browser Simulator.
 Will simulate a mobile device on browser, as well as provide rudimentary Cordova API simulation such as Camera, File Upload, Geolocation and more.
 * Browser - Simple Browser Rendering.
 Will present the www resources of the cordova application as a usual browser web page.

 > For more details about the preview options see the [Cordova development tutorial](../mfpf-development-in-cordova-applications).